Neox Fan Awards

-The Neox Fan Awards were presented annually between 2012 and 2015 by Spanish media group Atresmedia in association with The Coca-Cola Company, being Fanta the main sponsor of the awards.
+The Neox Fan Awards were presented annually between 2012 and 2015 by Spanish media group Atresmedia in association with The Coca-Cola Company, with Fanta being the main sponsor of the awards.
 The aim was to create awards dedicated to the teenage audience in a similar style to that of the MTV Video Music Awards or Fox's Teen Choice Awards.
 The show was aired on Atresmedia's teen-oriented channel Neox.

 Categories

 The Neox Fan Awards feature six kinds of categories: